DonovanMods/donovan-7d2d-modlets/donovan-aio/README.md

 You're still welcome to pick and choose additional modlets to use, of course, but this serves as a one-stop-shop for the included modelets.

+Note that this modlet is NOT compatible with EAC

 ### Modlets Included

 - betterblades